News

 Why the Controversy?
 The Untold Story of MAP and Human Health

 Several years ago, Dr. Roderick Chiodini was asked to write a chapter for a book detailing his experiences.
 Dr. Chiodini is the microbiologist that originally cultured MAP from a 12 year old girl with Crohn’s Disease.
 He went on to found the International Association of Paratuberculosis and was the leading figure during the 1980’s and 1990’s.
+The book was never published.
+The following draft is his story.

 The long road to the development of a peptide-based vaccine for Mycobacterium avium paratuberculosis.